scp756-221/course-site/docs/a1/page.md

 most of the commands and scripts you run in this course will be run in a Linux environment overlaid on your own operating system.

-We can describe the system using the following table:
+We can summarize these different layers in a table:

 <table>
+<caption>Layers when running the tools container</caption>
 <thead>
 <th>Layer Name</th><th>Location</th><th>OS</th><th>Prompt</th>
 <thead>